 Akureyri, the capital of the North lies next to the Ring Road as well.
 Even though it is a very small town with a population of fewer than 20 thousand people, downtown Akureyri has an amazingly vibrant atmosphere and rich culture.

 Dalvík Village and the Eyjafjörður Bay are just a short detour from the main road, but very a worthwhile one.
-The fjord holds some of the highest success rates on whale watching tours in the whole country.
+The fjord holds some of the highest success rates on the whale watching tours in the whole country.
 Whales are abundant in the bay year round, but especially in summer.
 Generally, the success rate exceeds 95-99%, with anywhere from months up to half a year in a row with 100% success.